 According to Cuba: What Everyone Needs to Know, by Julia Sweig, “Under the leadership of Raul’s daughter, Mariela Castro, head of the National center for Sex Education (CENESEX), Cuba has undertaken a wholesale public education campaign against homophobia, heralding the importance of recognizing the decidedly liberal, even “neoliberal” concept of “diversity.”

 In May of 2012, Mariella Castro visited San Francisco and took part in a panel discussion hosted by the Latin American Studies Association.
 After that, she flew on to New York for another engagement.
 During her time in the U.S., she criticized the hardline Cuban exiles, whom she referred to as the “Miami Mafia.”
 In return, the exiles criticized her and the Obama administration for granting her a visa.
 The visit generated many articles and much publicity, and now the LGBT community is much more aware of Cuba as a potential future tourist destination.
-Whether this was part of a master economic plan, or simply an unintended bi-product of Mariella’s visit, the publicity will certainly increase the demand of Americans wanting to visit Cuba.
+Whether this was part of a master economic plan, or simply an unintended bi-product of Mariella’s visit, the publicity increased the demand of Americans wanting to visit Cuba.
 This will continue to force the price of Cuba travel upward.

 So the bottom line is that Cuba is literally the new “Castro District,” and LGBT travelers are very welcome.
 Just be aware of the situation, and don’t wear your “Death to Fidel” T-shirt on the dance floor.